-- and stent thrombosis or stenosis.
-C. Secondary prophylaxis 1.
-A patient who has survived an episode of variceal hemorrhage has an overall risk of rebleeding that approaches 70% at 1 year.
+C. Secondary prophylaxis

-2. Endoscopic sclerotherapy decreases the risk for school death. - of rebleeding (50% versus 70%) and death (30% to 60% versus 50% to 75%).
+- A patient who has survived an episode of variceal hemorrhage has an overall risk of rebleeding that approaches 70% at 1 year. - Endoscopic sclerofherapy decreases the risk of rebleeding (50% versus 70%) and death (30% to 60% versus 50% to 75%).
 Endoscopic variceal ligation is superior to sclerotherapy.
-Banding is carried out every 2 to 3 weeks until - obliteration.
+Banding is carried out every 2 to 3 weeks until obliteration.